derdavidoo/Forge-to-Minecraft-Launcher/README.md

 ![image](https://github.com/derdavidoo/Forge-to-Minecraft-Launcher/assets/145209719/29beea58-1e63-458b-ac74-6298ab1a68ce)
 <br>

-If your'e getting an error message that .NET is missing, click on the link on the error-message to get to the downlaods-page of .NET by Microsoft.
+If your'e getting an error message that .NET is missing, click on the link on the errormessage to get to the downlaods-page of .NET by Microsoft.
 Just download the Installer for .NET there and install it like any other Software on your PC.
 Now open ForgeToMcLauncher again and you should see the "Forge to MC Launcher Window"

 <br>

 ---
 <h3>Step 2</h3>
 On the ForgeToMcLauncher-Window you should now see two file directories.
 If the Next button isn't grayed out and no red error-text is visible under the two given directories just click "next".
-If you can now see your Mod-Profiles in the List you can skip to Step3 now.
+If you can now see your modprofiles in the List you can skip to Step3 now.
 <br>
 If there are errors below the directories you may have to configure them first.
 The location of the Top-Folder is at %appdata%\.minecraft by default.
 It includes your libraries and versions Folder.
 This folder shouldn't cause any problems when you have installed the default Minecraft Launcher from minecraft.net/download.
 <br>